 Yes, that’s a “T” not a “B.” But you would of never guessed it just a few short years ago.

-The whole using your house as an ATM scheme to make lavish purchases or even pay the bills.
+The whole using your house as an ATM thing to make lavish purchases or even just pay the bills each month.

 Funny how that works…

-This reversal of fortune is a direct result of crashing home prices and zero down mortgages, many of which weren’t properly underwritten to begin with.
+This reversal of literal fortune was caused by crashing home prices and zero down mortgages, many of which weren’t properly underwritten to begin with.

-You see, many of those currently in trouble purchased homes at the height of the market at unsustainable prices, while at the same time relying on 100% financing to get the deal done.
+Most of those who got into trouble purchased homes at the height of the market at unsustainable prices, while at the same time relying on 100% financing to get the deal done.

-This has caused many to leave or think about walking away, as home price deprecation is the leading driver of default.
+This caused lots of homeowners to leave or think about walking away, as home price deprecation was found to be the leading driver of default.

 Let’s look at the many ways you can build equity in your home:

-5. Shorten mortgage term – you can also refinance into a shorter-term mortgage with a lower mortgage rate, such as a 15-year fixed, which will increase the size of your payments, but build equity much faster than a traditional 30-year mortgage.
+5. Shorter mortgage term – you can also refinance into a shorter-term mortgage with a lower mortgage rate, such as a 15-year fixed, which will increase the size of your payments, but build equity at a much higher rate than a traditional 30-year mortgage.

 6. Avoid refinancing – conversely, if you don’t refinance and pull cash out, you’ll retain all the equity in your home.
 During the boom, many homeowners refinanced over and over until they sucked their equity dry.

-7. Home improvements – if you make smart home improvements, where the expected value exceeds the cost, you’ll increase your home equity by having a home that’s worth more.
-While it’s seemingly completely played out, granite countertops and stainless steel appliances still draw buyers in, and you can sell for more.
+7. Home improvements – if you make smart home improvements, where the expected value exceeds the cost, you’ll increase your home equity by owning a home that’s worth more.

 8. Maintenance – keep your home in tip-top shape and you will be rewarded when it comes time to sell.
 If you can unload it for more as a result, you’ve essentially created more equity in your home.